 Now, more and more consumer manufacturers are using the rating as a way to market their devices.
-A recent example is the Doogee S90: This modular phone began life on Kickstarter, targeting manual workers and those that spend a lot of time hiking and climbing outdoors.
+Devices like the Doogee S90 modular phone began life on Kickstarter, targeting manual workers and those that spend a lot of time hiking and climbing outdoors.

 MIL-STD-810G compliance: What does it mean, and which devices have it?

 If a device boasts MIL-STD-810G compliance, it should, in theory, be durable.
 It should be far more likely to survive drops and harsh environmental conditions.

 If you are someone who works on a building site, someone who is constantly dropping their phone, or someone who enjoys hiking and rock climbing, you might want to consider a MIL-STD-810G-rated phone.